000rosiu/stupidfetch/README.md

 # stupidfetch
-Very-minimized neoftech but stupid :-)
+Very-minimized neofetch but stupid :-)

 # Why it's more stupid than neofetch?
 Because it is!
 Installer (not supported on Arch Linux) :